Infested: Reception

 According to Screen Rant, the film garnered "overwhelmingly positive reviews for delivering compelling thrills and developing human characters" but polarized audiences over the visuals, which they compared unfavorably with those of 1990's Arachnophobia and 2007's The Mist.
+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Variety critic Dennis Harvey found the film entertaining and scary, albeit "conceptually unremarkable".
 He praised the performances, particularly that of Théo Christine, attributing these to the director Sébastien Vaniček's acerbic dialogue and human drama.
 Likewise, Harvey said the filmmakers managed to combine several genres with "taut balance" and deliver a "first-rate" production on a seemingly tight budget.
 Ultimately, he said the film should be a must-watch to horror fans notwithstanding its quite "anticlimactic" finale.
 At Slant Magazine, Mark Hanson said the film should satisfy genre fans owing to the precision of the creature effects, but was himself displeased by its conventional narrative as well as sense of urgency to draw tension among audiences at the expense of character development.
 He said the film's social commentary was offset by its stock characters, making it less impactful than intended.

 Stephen King, the author of The Mists source novella, published a capsule review on Twitter calling Infested "scary, gross, well made".
 Collider ranked Infested 11th in its list of the scariest horror films of 2024, with the writer Daniel Boyer calling it "a chilling breath of fresh air" in its subgenre.

 Accolades

+In the "Horror Features" section at the 2023 Fantastic Fest, the film won the award for "Best Director" and "Best Picture".
 The film was nominated for Best First Feature Film and Best Visual Effects at the 49th César Awards.
+The film was also nominated for "Best Motion Picture" and received the "Special Jury Prize" in the "Official Fantàstic Selection" at the 56th Sitges Film Festival.
+It was also nominated at the 2024 Fangoria Chainsaw Awards for "Best International Movie".